SALEM COLLEGE

 Student Accessibility Services

 To begin the request process for reasonable accommodations, students should register with Student Accessibility Services.
 Salem Academy and College is committed to providing students with disabilities with an equal opportunity to access the College’s academic, social, and recreational activities and programs.
 Although college students are not required to disclose a disability, those who wish to do so, and to request reasonable academic or other program-related accommodations, may do so at any time during their college career.
-Student Accessibility Services exists to provide support and services to students with disabilities.
-Student Accessibility Services is available to students with documented disabilities as well as those who have questions about eligibility for services.

 FERPA Release Form